Ari Emanuel: Public advocacy

 Emanuel has hosted fundraisers for the Democratic Party.
-He donated $2,700 to Hillary Clinton in the 2016 U.S. presidential election.
+He donated $2,700 to Hillary Clinton in the 2016 United States presidential election.
 His long-standing relationship with his former client Donald Trump is well documented.
-Trump gave $50,000 to Rahm Emanuel's mayoral campaign in 2010 in spite of their political differences.

-During the 2016 Presidential primaries Emanuel offered to produce a movie for his former client Donald Trump which was considered for the 2016 Republican National Convention but ultimately was not followed through on.
+During the 2016 Republican Party presidential primaries, Emanuel offered to produce a movie for Trump which was considered for the 2016 Republican National Convention but ultimately was not followed through on.

-After disappearance of Washington Post journalist Jamal Khashoggi on 2 October 2018 and reports that the Saudi hit squad had assassinated him inside their consulate in Turkey Emanuel called White House senior adviser and Trump son-in-law Jared Kushner.
+After the disappearance of Washington Post journalist Jamal Khashoggi on October 2, 2018, and reports that the Saudi hit squad had assassinated him inside their consulate in Turkey, Emanuel called White House senior adviser and Trump son-in-law Jared Kushner.
 Emanuel tried to extricate Endeavor from a $400 million deal with the Saudi Arabian government.

-In October 2022, Emanuel urged businesses to stop working with rapper Kanye West over his antisemitic comments.
+In October 2022, Emanuel urged several businesses to stop working with rapper Kanye West over his antisemitic comments.

-Controversy

-An April 2002 lawsuit by agent Sandra Epstein against Endeavor Agency brought forth accusations by Epstein and other Endeavor employees against Emanuel.
-In the court filings, Emanuel is alleged to have allowed a friend to operate a pornographic website out of Endeavor's offices.
-According to Epstein, Emanuel made racist and anti-gay remarks and prevented her from sending a script about Navy SEALs to actor Wesley Snipes, saying: "That is the dumbest thing I've ever heard.
-Everyone knows that blacks don't swim."
-Emanuel disputed these accusations at the time.
-Epstein's claims were settled for $2.25 million.

-Art philanthropy
+Emanuel voiced critical opinions of Israeli prime minister Benjamin Netanyahu when he was awarded the Humanitarian Prize at Simon Wiesenthal Center's National Tribute Gala.
+Emanuel called for Netanyahu to step down during his speech, which caused a negative reaction from the audience.
+He also criticized protesters using the slogan "from the river to the sea" which he claimed was a call for genocide.

+Philanthropy

 Emanuel has in the past been active on the board of trustees of P.S.
 Arts, a Los Angeles, California-based nonprofit organization that works to bring art education programs to Southern California schools.
 He has also helped the Museum of Contemporary Art, Los Angeles, establish MOCAtv, a dedicated YouTube art channel.
-In 2012, he joined the museum's board.
+In 2012, he joined the museum's board of trustees.

+Personal life

+In 1996, Emanuel married girlfriend Sarah Hardwick Addington; they have three sons.Gateway families: ancestors and descendants of Richard Simrall Hawes III and Marie Christy Johnson, by Christy Hawes Bond, Alicia Crane Williams, C. Hawes Bond, 1994, p.
+527 The couple divorced in 2018.
+In May 2022, he married fashion designer Sarah Staudinger, founder of the Los Angeles label STAUD.
+Emanuel adopted the daughter of Shoshana, his adopted sister.

+He follows a strict vegan diet.